kdally/fault-tolerant-flight-control-drl/README.md

 * Github: [@kdally](https://github.com/kdally)
 * LinkedIn: [@kdally](https://linkedin.com/in/kdally)

-> Project developed as part of a [Master's Thesis](http://resolver.tudelft.nl/uuid:fcef2325-4c90-4276-8bfc-1e230724c68a) at the Control & Simulation Department, Faculty of Aerospace Engineering at Delft University of Technology.
+> Project developed as part of a Master's Thesis at the Control & Simulation Department, Faculty of Aerospace Engineering at Delft University of Technology.

+## Paper

+The paper was presented at the AIAA SciTech conference in Jan.
+2022 and can be found at [doi.org/10.2514/6.2022-2078](https://doi.org/10.2514/6.2022-2078).
+A recorded presentation can also be found at [doi.org/10.2514/6.2022-2078.vid](https://doi.org/10.2514/6.2022-2078.vid).

 ## References